-(2) "Item" means any goods and services and includes coupon books, which are to be used with businesses other than the seller's business.
+(3) "Item" means any goods and services and includes coupon books that are to be used with businesses other than the seller's business.

-(5) "Principal" means an owner, an executive officer of a corporation, a general partner of a partnership, a sole proprietor of a sole proprietorship, a trustee of a trust or any other individual with similar supervisory functions with respect to any person.
+(6) "Principal" means an owner; an executive officer of a corporation; a general partner of a partnership; a sole proprietor of a sole proprietorship; a trustee of a trust; or any other individual with similar supervisory functions with respect to any person.

-(6) "Purchaser" or "prospective purchaser" means a person who is solicited to become or does become obligated to a telephonic seller.
+(7) "Purchaser" or "prospective purchaser" means a person who is solicited to become, or does become, obligated to a telephonic seller.

-(7) "Salesperson" means any individual employed, appointed or authorized by a telephonic seller, whether referred to by the telephonic seller as an agent, representative, or independent contractor who attempts to solicit or solicits a sale on behalf of the telephonic seller.
+(8) "Salesperson" means any individual employed, appointed, or authorized by a telephonic seller, whether referred to by the telephonic seller as an agent, representative, or independent contractor, who attempts to solicit or solicits a sale on behalf of the telephonic seller.
 The principals of a seller are themselves salespersons if they solicit sales on behalf of the telephonic seller.

-(8) "Telephonic seller" or "seller" means a person who, on his or her own behalf or through salespersons or through the use of an automatic dialing-announcing device, causes a telephone solicitation or attempted telephone solicitation to occur which meets the criteria specified as follows:
+(9) "Telephonic seller" or "seller" means a person who, on his or her own behalf or through salespersons or through the use of an automatic-dialing-announcing device, causes a telephone solicitation, or attempted telephone solicitation, to occur that meets the criteria specified as follows:

 (D) That the seller is a person other than the person he or she is;